-Akai MPC Renaissance - Chopping Drum Loops
+Akai MPC Renaissance and Studio - Chopping Drum Loops

 Have you ever used a drum loop in your project, but wanted a way to easily transform that repetitive beat into interesting drum fills, transitions and alternate patterns?
 With the MPC software, you have the ability to chop any pre-recorded audio loop into individual hits quickly and easily.
 This powerful feature allows for the ability to extract 'slices' from a pre-recorded loop in order to transform or build upon a beat with very little effort.
 Check out the article below to find out how!